 Students can apply for admission to any university minor program in MyPack Portal.
 Admission will be based on the student’s academic record and in most cases no longer requires departmental review.

 The minor must be completed no later than the semester in which the student expects to graduate from his or her degree program.
 Students can monitor their progress toward completing the minor by viewing their Minor Degree Audit online, anytime, in MyPack Portal.

-Questions regarding unmet course requirements on your Minor Degree Audit (indicated by a red ‘X’) should be directed to the Minor Coordinator, below.
+Questions regarding unmet course requirements on your Minor Degree Audit (indicated by a red ‘X’) should be directed to the Interim Minor Coordinator below.